HammerMeetNail/regex_grounds/readme.md

 https://support.twitter.com/articles/101299-why-can-t-i-register-certain-usernames

-As in exercise_2, do not return any duplicates.
+As in Exercise 2, do not return any duplicates.

 ###### Basic Usage
 Navigate to regex_grounds and execute the following: